-Unit 1 Unit 2

-Short Response Exam Independent Source

-Written Investigation

-Unseen Written

-• 2 lessons • Seen

-• 500 words

-Field Notes and Tentative

-Conclusion

-Written

-• Seen

-• 500 words
+Unit 1 Unit 2 Short Response ExamWrittenUnseen2 lessons Independent Source Investigation • Written • Seen • 500 words Field Notes and Tentative Conclusion • Written • Seen • 500 words

 As part of the Ancient History course, students will be required to attend excursions to University Queensland and the Queensland Museum and have the opportunity to go on an archaeology study tour to Malaysia.
 These excursions form an integral part of the course and are compulsory.
 Field Notes, based on the archaeological data collected on these excursions, form a significant part of the assessment for Ancient History.